eProsima/Fast-DDS-docs/docs/fastdds/dds_layer/topic/topic/createTopic.rst

 ---------------------------------

-Instead of using a TopicQos, the name of a profile can be used to create a Topic with the |DomainParticipantFactory::create_topic_with_profile-api|
+Instead of using a TopicQos, the name of a profile can be used to create a Topic with the |DomainParticipant::create_topic_with_profile-api|
 member function on the DomainParticipant instance.

 Mandatory arguments are: